ericobodo2020/Cut-The-Funds-NodeJS/README.md

 Adding a small README to this repo

-I am making this chnage in class.
+I am making this change in class.